marcusfelix/hausmeister/readme.md

 # Hausmeister
-For janitors, landlords, hausmeisters and administrators looking for a custom solution on customer relationship service
+Mobile app for janitors, landlords, hausmeisters and administrators looking for a custom solution on customer relationship service

 ![Hausmeister](./hausmeister-1.jpeg)